Numerical method for scattering problems in periodic waveguides: Half-guide problems

 \section{Half-guide problems}

-The method could also be extended to the numerical simulation of half-guide scattering problems.
-Let the half waveguide be defined by $\Omega_+:=\cup_{n=1}^\infty\Omega_n$ (see Figure \ref{half-waveguide}).
+The numerical method introduced in this paper is also extended to half-guide scattering problems.
+Let the half waveguide be defined by $\Omega_+:=\bigcup_{n=1}^\infty\Omega_n$ (see Figure \ref{half-waveguide}).
 Then we are looking for the LAP solution $u_+\in H_{loc}^1(\Omega_+)$ such that it satisfies